 Sharing

-Diagnostics and presentations support two levels of shared access:
+Diagnostics, presentations, and scans support two levels of shared access:

-- Editors have the same rights as the owner: they can edit the diagnostic or presentation, manage sessions, run AI conversations, and add or remove other editors and viewers.
+- Editors have the same rights as the owner: they can edit the diagnostic, presentation, or scan, manage sessions, run AI conversations, and add or remove other editors and viewers.
 Only Architect-level users (or higher) can be added as editors.

-- Viewers have read-only access to the diagnostic or presentation and all of its content.
+- Viewers have read-only access to the diagnostic, presentation, or scan and all of its content.

-See Diagnostics — Sharing and Presentations — Sharing for details.
+See Diagnostics — Sharing, Presentations — Sharing, and Opportunity Scan — Sharing for details.

 Setup and User Agreement